- position Head Coach

 Series wins over No. 1 Texas, No. 4 Vanderbilt and national champion Ole Miss highlighted the 2022 season.
 The Gamecocks had five players picked in the First-Year Player Draft and had a pair of SEC honors as Brandt Belk was a Second Team selection and Michael Braswell an All-Freshman team honoree.
 Cade Austin was named a Freshman All-American on the mound and Will Sanders earned seven wins on the bump.
 The Gamecocks had 18 student-athletes make the SEC Spring Honor Roll.

 Kingston came to Carolina following a three-year stint as the head coach at USF.
 He compiled a 100-78-1 record while in Tampa, helping the Bulls to a pair of NCAA Regional appearances.
-Kingston owns a career mark of 384-261-1 in 12 seasons as a head coach, including five at Illinois State, with four NCAA appearances in that nine-year span.
+Kingston owns a career mark of 411-289-1 in 12 seasons as a head coach, including five at Illinois State, with five NCAA Tournament appearances, including a host in 2021.

 Kingston has helped lead 14 teams to NCAA Tournament berths as an assistant and head coach — with six of those teams appearing in the NCAA Super Regionals, two participating in the College World Series and one winning a national championship.
 As a player at the University of North Carolina, Kingston was part of the 1989 Tar Heels squad that won an Atlantic Coast Conference regular-season title and advanced to the College World Series.
 He also helped UNC win the ACC Tournament and advance to the NCAA Regionals in 1990.
 As an assistant coach, Kingston helped the Miami Hurricanes capture the 2001 College World Series as the No. 1 overall seed.
 His 21-year collegiate coaching career also includes stops at Tulane, where he helped guide the Green Wave to the 2005 College World Series, and Purdue.